 Pin Me for Later!

-I’m tiptoeing past the milky blue tidepools, tucked haphazardly in between black lava rocks.
-Beyond me is the cotton candy sunrise, casting crimson and pink across the sea, which seems to be just waking up.
-I’m standing on the rocky eastern shore of Aruba, taking in a stunning view that I never expected to see.
+The milky blue tidepools, tucked haphazardly in between black lava rocks, are surreal.
+Beyond is the glowing cotton candy sunrise, casting crimson and pink across the sea, which seems to be just waking up.

 After visiting the Dominican Republic, and the Bahamas, and Puerto Rico – I knew that this Caribbean country would be pretty.
 I knew the waters would be blue and the sun would glow golden.
 But I just wasn’t prepared for this.